galkan/flashlight/README.md

 ![](https://github.com/galkan/flashlight/blob/master/images/flashlight.png "Flashlight") Automated Information Gathering Tool for Penetration Testers
 =====

-Pentesters spends too much time during information gathering phase.
-Flashlight (Fener) provides to scan network/ports and gather information rapidly on network.
-So Flashlight can be preferred to automate discovery step on penetration testing.
-In this article, usage of Flashligh application will be examined.
+Pentesters spend too much time during information gathering phase.
+Flashlight (Fener) provides services to scan network/ports and gather information rapidly on target networks.
+So Flashlight should be the choice to automate discovery step during a penetration test.
+In this article, usage of Flashligh application will be explained.

 For more information about usage Flashlight, "-h" or "-help" option can be used.